arno-di-loreto/apihandyman.io/_posts/2020-01-15-api-toolbox-jq-and-openapi-part-1.md

 Now, let's try something more interesting: extracting the API's operation list.

-<asciinema-player poster="npt:26" title="List operations" author="Arnaud Lauret" rows="24" cols="80" src="/code/api-toolbox-jq-and-openapi/part-1/list-operations.cast"></asciinema-player>
+{% include asciinema.html src="/code/api-toolbox-jq-and-openapi/part-1/list-operations.cast" title="List operations" poster="npt:26" %}

 As the following listing shows, we will extract for each operation, its HTTP method, path, summary and indicate if the operation is deprecated.